-- Islands LLP under the Limited Liability Partnership Act (As Revised) was enforced.
+- On 30 November 2020, the ability to register a Cayman Islands LLP under the Limited Liability Partnership Act (As Revised) was enforced.
 The registration process for an LLP is similar to that for other forms of Cayman Islands vehicles.
 An LLP combines the flexible features of a general partnership, but has the benefit of separate legal personality and affords limited liability status to all its partners.
 In the context of private equity, an LLP's features and flexibility provide additional structuring options for general partner or management vehicles or fund of funds or holding partnerships.
 The PF Act (as defined below) makes provision for registration of an LLP as a private fund.
 Given the relative infancy of the LLP, this chapter does not address the LLP in any material detail. - On 7 February 2020, the Private Funds Act (As Revised) (the "PF Act") came into force pursuant to which certain closed-ended funds (termed "private funds") are required to register with the Cayman Islands Monetary Authority.
 The adoption and implementation of the PF Act reflects the Cayman Islands' commitment as a co-operative jurisdiction, is responsive to EU and other international recommendations and covers similar ground to existing or proposed legislation in a number of other jurisdictions. - On 27 December 2018, the Cayman Islands published the International Tax Co-operation (Economic Substance) Act (As Revised) as a response to global OECD Base Erosion and Profit Shifting ("BEPS") standards regarding geographically mobile activities.
 The Cayman Islands Economic Substance regime robustly addresses the ethos of the legislation without materially impacting the private equity industry.
-Requirements of this type are rapidly being implemented on a level playing field basis by all OECD-compliant "no or only nominal tax" jurisdictions. - The Cayman Islands was an early introducer of comprehensive and strict anti-money laundering laws and "know your client" rules and regulations and continues to adapt these rules and regulations in line with international standards.
+Requirements of this type are rapidly being implemented on a level playing field basis by all OECD-compliant "no or only nominal tax" jurisdictions. - The Cayman Islands was an early introducer of comprehensive and strict anti-money laundering laws and "know your client" rules and regulations, and continues to adapt these rules and regulations in line with international standards.
 In a continuing effort to meet international standards, a comprehensive update was made to the Cayman Islands Anti-money Laundering Regulations in October 2017 and further revisions continue to be made as international standards evolve, including by applying sanctions, including administrative penalties, that are intended to be effective, proportionate and dissuasive. - The enactment of the Limited Liability Companies Act in 2016 provided for the formation of a new Cayman Islands vehicle: the LLC.
-Since its introduction, we have seen LLCs used in private equity structures, particularly as GP governance vehicles, aggregator vehicles (where multiple related funds are investing in the same portfolio investment) and holding companies/blockers in portfolio acquisition structures. - A comprehensive review and update to the Exempted Limited Partnership Act took place in recent years, and additional enhancements are proposed.
-While neither the current law nor the proposed revisions make fundamental alterations to the nature, formation or operation of Exempted Limited Partnerships, the statute promotes freedom of contract and includes provisions to deal specifically with issues and concerns raised, and suggestions made, by the industry to bring the Exempted Limited Partnership Act even further in line with Delaware concepts and developing industry practices, including electronic closing platforms.
+Since its introduction, we have seen

-Private Equity 2021 ICLG.com
+Private Equity 2022 ICLG.com